SePrAnd/seprand.github.io/content/about.md

 ---
-title: About SePrAnd
+title: About Seprand
 type: about
 ---

-SePrAnd is a site made by multiple people active within the GrapheneOS community.
+Seprand is a site made by multiple people active within the GrapheneOS community.

 Our goal is to share useful information for people interested in GrapheneOS and mobile privacy and security.